nielssorensen/OpenEmu-wiki/User-guide:-CD-based-games.md

 ![Text Edit](http://i.imgur.com/VP2L4N5.png)

 ### Q. I have a multi-disc game
 You need to create a `.m3u` file containing the filenames of all the cue sheets for the game.
 The file **must be saved in a folder together with all the cue sheets and their associated files** in order for them to be automatically imported.
-Also, the cue sheets for the game must not already be pre-imported in your library. **Note: Sega CD is not supported.**
+Also, the cue sheets for the game must not already be pre-imported in your library. **Note: Mega CD/Sega CD is not supported.**

 Example: